MisterJulsen/MinecraftCommunityServer/rules.md

   Please switch off machines that do not need to be permanently active or that lead to high resource usage!
 - ### Entities
   Optimize your farms and use as few entities as possible.
 The use of villagers should be **minimized**.
 (Even four cows are enough for enough meat and leather in the long run)

+## Public Railways

+> [!NOTE]
+> These rules only apply to the public rail network!
+Railway lines in your private area (e.g. subway, tram) are excluded from this.

+- ### Coordination
+  Do not build or modify railway lines without permission. _(This is important to prevent there being numerous lines next to each other, a line suddenly having 10 tracks (even if 2 would be enough), and the existing network not to be influenced or blocked)_ If possible, it will usually get approved.
+- ### Use public railway lines
+  Do not send scheduled trains onto the public rail network without permission.
+The train schedule must be approved to ensure that other trains or stations are not blocked.
+Manual individual journeys are permitted at any time.
+- ### Stay realistic
+  No tight curves, unrealistic track switches areas, overlapping railway lines, steep climbs/descents
+- ### Reduce signals
+  Place signals only where needed (e.g. **NOT** every 5 blocks)
+- ### Parking trains
+  Park trains in the depot and never on the open tracks.
+- ### Other players' trains
+  Do not use or modify other players' trains without permission.
+- ### Disassemble trains
+  Disassemble trains that you don't need to save server performance.
+The server staff reserves the right to do this themselves if this rule is violated and performance problems arise.
+---
+> [!NOTE]
+> Exceptions possible on special routes and train stations.

+> [!CAUTION]
+> Never send trains on tracks that the train is not suitable for.
+For example, trains that are too wide can cause massive damage along the entire route!

+- ### Default platform height
+  2 blocks
+- ### Platform distance to the tracks at least 0.5 blocks
+- ### Distance between tracks
+  at least 1 block, better: 2 blocks (on main routes)
+- ### Default train dimensions
+  Width: 3 blocks interior + max.
+0.5 block walls on the sides, height: max.
+7 blocks
+- ### Maximum train length
+  250 blocks

 ## Our recommendations
-- ### Minimum distance to other players
+- ### Minimum distance to other players/groups
-  1000 Blocks
+  1000 blocks
+- ### Default road width
+  7 blocks

 ## Definitions
 - ### Public area
   All locations that are accessible for public usage or connected to the server's global infrastructure (e.g., road, rail, or pathway networks).
 This includes train stations, markets, central paths, and public bridges.
 - ### Private area
-  All locations claimed by an individual or group, clearly marked as private property or enclosed (e.g., with signs or fences), and not intended for general use (e.g. tram network of a city).
+  All locations claimed by an individual or group, clearly marked as private property or are enclosed (e.g. with signs or fences) and are not intended for public use (e.g. tram network of a city).